seregazhuk/seregazhuk.github.io_old/_drafts/2017-06-17-reactphp-chat-p1.md

 }
 {% endhighlight %}

 The server now only listens to the `connection` event, when it is emitted we add a new connection to the pool.
-The pool attaches it to the storage, registeres the event handles and sends a message to other connections that a new user enters the chat.
+The pool attaches it to the storage, registers the event handlers and sends a message to other connections that a new user enters the chat.
 When a connection closes we also notify other connections that someone leaves the chat.

 {% highlight php %}
 <?php